erhathaway/router-primitives/README.md

 Router Primitives is a different take on application routing.

+Settings:

+#### isPathRouter

+A path router makes up the path part of a url.
+Determining which routers make up the path is done by looking for the path of visible routers with the option `isPathRouter: true` that branch off the root router.
+To qualify a router to be part of the path when visible, you should use a `scene` router or a`data` router with the option `isPathRouter` set to `true`.
+Additionally, all of the routers that you want to be part of the path need a parent that is also part of the path.

+##### isPathRouter usage in templates

+You can make a pathRouter in a template by returning the option `canBePathRouter: true`.
+Realize that in order to have a deterministic calculation of the path part of a url, you need to make sure your router template only allows a single path to occur at once.

+For example, a `scene` router template will return `{canBePathRouter: true, isPathRouter: true}`, which implies that every scene router is part of the path if it is visible.
+However, only 1 sibling scene can be shown at once, thus you will never have a path divergence at the scene routers.
+As another example, a `data` router template will return `{canBePathRouter: true, isPathRouter: false}`.
+This mean's that a visible data router can be part of the path but only if a user sets the `isPathRouter: true` in the router config.
+Additionally, during router instantiation if any sibling data routers are set to `isPathRouter: true` an error will be thrown.

+#### inverseActivation

+A `hidden` router that is called to be `shown` will trigger `show` actions on all of its parents to make itself visible.
+When a parent is called to be `shown` it can trigger all of its children to rehydrate from their visibility state `cache` and potentially become visible too (if they were last visible when the parent was visible).
+This process is known as `inverseActivation`. `InverseActivation` is to off by default but you can turn it on by setting the option `shouldInverselyActivate: true` during router instantiation.

+##### inverseActivation usage in templates

+You can return the option ``shouldInverselyActivate: true` to make `inverseActivation` the default setting for your custom router type.

+#### disableChildCache

 With Router Primitives, routing logic is defined through the hierarchical arrangement of router primitives (`Scene`, `Stack`, `Feature`, `Data`)!
 Simply:
 1. Compose router primitives together and make a router declaration object
 2. Subscribe to individual router state changes